 Multi-Family Mixed-Use Development is designed to provide a varied mix of residential with employment, retail, service, and other related uses.
 The inclusion of residential encourages a live-work mixed use opportunity.
 It is intended to promote an urban scale, architectural features, varied building materials, and for pedestrian and vehicular movement.
 The Planning Director may negotiate with developers via a development agreement to reduce setbacks and landscaping standards to accommodate project design.
 The development shall conform to the following:

-Commercial or office use facing Chesterfield Highway with multi-family units in the rear as part of the building or a separate structure.
+Commercial or office use facing Chesterfield Highway with multi-family units Allowed as second story or loft apartments.

 Developer shall provide: